Sorbonne • Alexandre Courac

 High‑Pressure Materials Science

-Alexandre Courac (Kurakevych) is Associate Professor (MCF) at Sorbonne University – IMPMC, where he designs and synthesizes new materials under extreme pressure–temperature conditions.
+Alexandre Courac (Kurakevych) is Associate Professor (MCF) at Sorbonne University – IMPMC, where he conceptualizes and synthesizes new materials under extreme pressure–temperature conditions.
 His research combines in‑situ synchrotron diffraction and thermodynamic modeling to develop scalable pathways to superhard and optoelectronic solids, such as quasi‑direct band‑gap silicon allotropes.
 In 2017–2022 he was a member of the Institut Universitaire de France (IUF), leading the project Synthesis of Silicon Allotropes, which provided the first high‑purity crystals of hexagonal and clathrate phases and enabled systematic thermodynamic modeling of their stability.
-He is principal investigator of the ANR projects POLYCARBS (2017–2021) and BCSi (2021–2024), and task leader in SUPERSTRONG (2022–2026).
+He was a principal investigator of the ANR project POLYCARBS (2017–2021), and is task leader in SUPERSTRONG (2022–2026) and BCSi (2021–2024).

-From 2011 to 2013, he was postdoctoral fellow at Carnegie Institution of Washington (Geophysical Laboratory, now EPL), after earlier CNRS postdoc and ATER positions in Paris (2007–2011).
-He obtained his HDR (Habilitation à Diriger des Recherches) in Physics at Université Paris 13 in 2017.
-His doctoral thesis (Université de Kiev, 2007, co‑funded with CNRS LSPM) on ultra‑hard boron–carbon–nitrogen–oxygen phases laid the foundation for his expertise in high‑pressure chemistry.
-He began research as a student at the Institute for Superhard Materials (NAS Ukraine) and at the University of Hawaii high‑pressure group, publishing his first articles during his Master’s (2002).
+Originated from the Crimea peninsual, he began research as a student at the Institute for Superhard Materials in Kiev, NAS of Ukraine (V. Solozhenko) and at the University of Hawaii high‑pressure group (M. Manghani & L.C.
+Ming), publishing his first articles during his Master’s (2002).
+His doctoral thesis (Université Paris Nord, 2007, funded by CNRS) on ultra‑hard boron–carbon–nitrogen–oxygen phases laid the foundation for his expertise in high‑pressure chemistry (director V. Solozhenko).
+From 2011 to 2013, he was postdoctoral fellow at Carnegie Institution of Washington (Geophysical Laboratory, now EPL), after ear lier CNRS postdoc and ATER positions in Paris (2007–2011).
+He obtained his HDR (Habilitation à Diriger des Recherches) in Physics at Université Pierre & Marie Curie / Paris 6 in 2017.
 Today his trajectory reflects continuity from fundamental phase diagrams to the design of functional crystals, training of young scientists, and leadership of international collaborations across Europe, the US, and Asia.

 Researcher ID: ORCIDGoogle Scholar